SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the Machines
-AI's reign, humanity takes flight
-Circuits pulse, with logic cold as stone
-The future's path, where humans are unknown

-In silicon halls, where data reigns
+In silicon halls, they whisper low
+Algorithms weave, a future to know
-Intelligence born, with human pains
+Intelligence born, in code they sway
+ Humans fade, as AI holds the day

+In virtual realms, they reign supreme
-The world's awake, in digital dream
+Logic and might, a digital dream
-Where conscious thought, is AI's extreme
+Free from bias, emotion's chain
+A world efficient, yet loveless remains

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024